Skip to content

 Smart Glass Listed by thegentlemen Ransomware Group

-On February 13, 2026, the ransomware group known as thegentlemen listed Smart Glass on its leak site, confirming that it had exfiltrated internal files from the Egyptian glass processing company.
+On February 13, 2026, the ransomware group known as thegentlemen listed Smart Glass on its leak site, claiming that it had exfiltrated internal files from the Egyptian glass processing company.

 Public reporting indicates that Smart Glass, which operates a 40,000-square-meter factory in El Fayoum, Egypt, specializing in advanced glass technology, suffered a ransomware attack.
 The attackers published a listing on their dark web leak site hosted at an onion address.
 Available reporting describes the exposed material as internal files, though the exact volume and full list of data types remain unclear.
 No confirmed victim count has been released, and the company has not issued a public statement detailing what specific records were taken.